 In 1946, she took her final exam at the King Edward VIII Hospital in Durban after which she received her Hospital Certificate and a First Class pass and went to work at the Pretoria Hospital in 1947.

-On 1 March 1948, she married Robert Resha, who was a leader of the ANC Youth League.
+On 1 March 1948, she married Robert Resha, who was a leader of the African National Cogress Youth League (ANCYL).
 Thus began her involvement in politics.
-From then on she became increasingly politicized, attending meetings every Sunday at Freedom Square in Kliptown, which were addressed by Nelson Mandela, Walter Sisulu, Chief Albert Luthuli, JB Marks and Lilian Ngoyi, to name a few.
+From then on she became increasingly politicised, attending meetings every Sunday at Freedom Square in Kliptown, which were addressed by Nelson Mandela, Walter Sisulu, Chief Albert Luthuli, JB Marks and Lilian Ngoyi, to name a few.
 By 1952, Resha was serving as an office-bearer for the ANC Sophiatown Branch and was also elected to the NEC of the Federation of South African Women (FEDSAW).

 From 1954 onwards, she was one of the key organisers of the campaigns against the forced removal of the Sophiatown community.
 She also devoted her attention to the Congress of the People campaign, which culminated in the adoption of the Freedom Charter in 1955.
 In 1956, Maggie was a leading organiser of the march of 20,000 women to the Union Buildings in Pretoria, where a petition against the extension of passes to women was handed over to the government.